galaxyproject/iwc/workflows/ecology/ecoregionalization-workflow/README.md

 This file contains the latitude and longitude of each environmental point and the associated cluster number.
 This will be used in the EcoMap tool.

 #### Silhouette plot
 The workflow will produce a silhouette plot.
 A silhouette graph is a representation used to visualize the silhouette index of each observation in a clustered data set.
 It makes it possible to assess the quality of clusters and determine their coherence and separation.
 In a silhouette graph, each observation is represented by a horizontal bar whose length is proportional to its silhouette index.
 The longer the bar, the better the consistency of the observation with its cluster and the separation from other clusters.
 As mentioned above, the silhouette index ranges from -1 to 1.
 Values close to 1 indicate that objects are well grouped and separated from other clusters, while values close to -1 indicate that objects are poorly grouped and may be closer to other clusters.
 A value close to 0 indicates a situation where objects are located at the border between two clusters.
-Here, in the graph below, there is a good distribution of the observations because the majority of the bars are above the average value of the silhouette index.

 #### Ecomap
 The last output is the map with clusters representing ecoregions.